What we do

 Associate artists

 Since 2019, the festival has been working with associate artists.
 They show their own work and explore opportunities for in-depth programming and a long-lasting connection between the artists and the city.
 In addition to their work, the festival highlights themes significant to them, as well as artists related to them.
-Previous associate artists include Angélique Kidjo and Nicolas Stemann in 2022, Gisèle Vienne and Ryuichi Sakamoto in 2021, Bill T. Jones in 2020 and Faustin Linyekula and William Kentridge in 2019.
-The associate artist for the 76th edition of the Holland Festival in 2023 is singer, composer and visual artist ANOHNI.
+The associate artist for the 77th edition of the Holland Festival is the Brazilian theatre director, filmmaker and writer Christiane Jatahy (Rio de Janeiro, 1968).
+Previous associate artists include ANOHNI in 2023, Angélique Kidjo and Nicolas Stemann in 2022, Gisèle Vienne and Ryuichi Sakamoto in 2021, Bill T. Jones in 2020 and Faustin Linyekula and William Kentridge in 2019.